klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

-# My voice, tone & style
+# My voice, tone, and style

 ### I want my voice to be: